 Binance has one of the broadest offerings when it comes to supported cryptocurrencies.
-The number of coins keeps growing by week and it exceeds 150 coins at the time of this writing.
+The number of coins keeps growing by the week and it exceeds 150 coins at the time of this writing.

-Bitpanda’s offering of coins keeps growing by month.
+Bitpanda’s offering of coins keeps growing by the month.
 Right now it supports all the major coins like Bitcoin, Litecoin, Ethereum, DASH, XRP, BCH, IOTA, EOS, ADA, Tron, LINK, BAT, Lisk, Waves, Cosmos, ETC, NEO, Tezos, ZCASH, XLM, Augur, 0x, OMG and their native tokens BEST and Pantos.

 The customer service on Binance is also top-notch if you compare it with its peer exchanges.
 Worth noting, Binance provides customer support in 7 languages!

-Their customer support is email based and pretty much in line with industry expectations when it comes to speed and efficiency.
+Their customer support is email-based and pretty much in line with industry expectations when it comes to speed and efficiency.
 Meaning, good enough with room for improvement.
 But they are active on their social media channels and rating sites like Trustpilot.com so you will definitely have no issue in getting a quick response from them in case of a need.

 Bitpanda does have a comprehensive support helpdesk where you have tons of frequently asked questions & answers.

 Trust and reputation